[Fixed] Erase Assistant Is Not Supported on This Mac (Tahoe)

 1. Go to Apple menu > Shut Down.

-2. Press and hold the Power button on your Mac until the system volume and the Options button appear.
+2. Press and hold the Power button until the system volume and Options button appear.

-Step 4: Enter a name>Choose a format>Choose the scheme.
+Step 4: Enter a name > choose a format > choose a scheme.

 Erase Your Mac with Disk Utility